-The nightlife in Salzburg is usually found around the squares which are usually lined with bars, pubs and cafes.
-Visit the Segabar for live music and beer or if you want somewhere with an exotic twist then head to Seitensprung a chic bar with a fantastic cocktail menu.
+The nightlife in Salzburg is found around the squares which are lined with bars, pubs and cafes.
+Visit the Segabar for live music and beer or if you want somewhere with an exotic twist then head to Seitensprung, a chic bar with a fantastic cocktail menu.

-With 130 ski resorts within a 3 hour drive of Salzburg Airport why not use Salzburg as your gateway to the slopes and head to some of the popular resorts such as Alpbach, Ellmau, Kitzbühel, Obertauern, Söll and Schladming all with varying levels of difficulty.
+With 130 ski resorts within a 3 hour drive of Salzburg Airport why not use Salzburg as your gateway to the slopes?
+Head to some of the popular resorts such as Alpbach, Ellmau, Kitzbühel, Obertauern, Söll and Schladming all with varying levels of difficulty.

 Family Fun in Salzburg

 When many people think of Austria, they think of the musical The Sound of Music.
-In fact Salzburg was home to the Von Trapp family and the location for the filming of the musical based on their lives and starring Julie Andrews.
-If you're a fan why not take a cheap flight to Salzburg and experience the driven tour around the key locations to the film such as the Convent where Maria Von Trapp was a novice.
+In fact Salzburg was home to the Von Trapp family and the location for the filming of the musical based on their lives starring Julie Andrews.
+If you're a fan why not experience the driven tour around the key locations to the film such as the Convent where Maria Von Trapp was a novice.

 The Haus der Natur or Natural History Museum includes a 40 tank aquarium, a 200 animal reptile house, dinosaur skeletons, geology and earth science sections as well as more diverse exhibits on technology and space exploration - there is something to interest the entire family here.